Semi-Unsupervised Learning: Clustering and Classifying using Ultra-Sparse Labels: Semi-Unsupervised Data with Semi-Supervised Models

 The labelled training set $\mathcal{D}_\ell$ contains examples only of classes $\{0,..,4\}$, 20\% of the total examples in the standard training set, so $\approx1000$ labelled examples for each class in (Fashion-)MNIST.
 The unlabelled dataset $\mathcal{D}_\mathrm{u}$ is thus all other training data, with labels dropped: all training data points for classes $\{5,..9\}$ and the left-over 80\% of training data points for classes $\{0,..,4\}$.

 We compare this to being trained in an equivalent semi-supervised manner, where the unlabelled data just contains classes $\{0,..,4\}$.
-We find that for MNIST and Fashion-MNIST there is no significant change in test-set classification performance from the additional presence of unexpected classes, see Table \ref{tab:accidental_results}.
+We find that for MNIST and Fashion-MNIST there is no significant change in test-set classification performance on classes $\{0,..,4\}$ due to the additional presence of unexpected classes in the unlabelled data, see Table \ref{tab:accidental_results}.

-More apparent is the the effect on generated data.
-For Figure X, for Fashion-MNIST and MNIST, we sample from the model for a set of samples $\v{z}^*\sim p(\v{z})$, plotting the mean of $p(\v{x}|\v{z}^*,y)$ for each value of $y$.
+More apparent is the the effect on generated data, as semi-unsupervised data distorts the properties of the forward model.
+Under maximum-likelihood training, models with sufficient capacity will learn a way to have representations that correspond to the unlabelled-only classes.
+Put another way, with sufficiently powerful neural architectures these models will learn to reconstruct all their training data with high fidelity, meaning that there will be some setting of their latent representations that correspond closely to any given training datapoint.
+Thus, when sampling the values of the model's latents during generation, those settings that correspond to unlabelled-only classes can be picked.
+We see this in Figure~\ref{fig:ss_sus_gen}.
+We sample from the model for a set of samples $\v{z}^*\sim p(\v{z})$, plotting the mean of $p(\v{x}|\v{z}^*,y)$ for each value of $y$.
 Each row corresponds to the same $\v{z}^*$ sample, each column corresponding to a value of $y$.
 For the models trained on semi-supervised data, generation is well controlled by these variables, with $y$ controlling identity and $\v{z}$ controlling style.
 For the models trained on semi-unsupervised data, we sometimes generate data that looks like one of the only-unlabelled classes $\{5,...,9\}$.
 By the design of the model, this cannot be done for a particular setting of $y$, so instead this is done through the information in $\v{z}$.

-Semi-unsupervised data certainly can distort the properties of the forward model, as under maximum-likelihood training models with sufficient capacity will learn a way to have representations that correspond to the unlabelled-only classes, and those settings of the model's representation can be sampled during generation.
-See Fig \ref{fig:ss_sus_gen} for a demonstration.
-We see that for some samples of $\v{z}$, regardless of the value of $y$, the decoder output looks like an image from one of the unlabelled-only classes.
+Thus we see that for some samples of $\v{z}$, regardless of the value of $y$, the decoder output looks like an image from one of the unlabelled-only classes.

 While it is perhaps desirable that a semi-supervised model's classification performance is robust to having been trained with semi-unsupervised data, it means that we cannot use that performance metric to detect if we have erred in our assumption that we are in the semi-supervised regime.
-There is a very weak signal in the KDE plot of the test set entropy of $q_\phi(y|\v{x})$, Fig \ref{fig:qy_hist}.
-In Fig \ref{fig:qy_hist}.b) we see that when trained semi-unsupervised \textit{by accident} on Fashion-MNIST the classifier is more likely to output a high entropy predictive distribution for classes only observed as unlabelled data.
-However, this effect does not hold for MNIST.

 The main problems with training a semi-supervised model on semi-unsupervised data \textit{by accident} are first that a practitioner may struggle to know that there are extra classes hidden in their unlabelled dataset, and second, the model will necessarily attribute all incoming data point to only the classes in the limited labelled dataset.